 The Lake Merritt of Today

 Lake Merritt is now a far cry from the poop swamp of yesteryear.
 Funds from Measure DD, passed in 2002, have been used to clean up the waterfront and restore the creek.
+This has increased the flow of water between Lake Merritt and the San Francisco Bay.
 Still, there’s a lot left to be done.
 The EPA has listed Lake Merritt as an impaired water body, citing low dissolved oxygen levels and trash.

 “We have 62-plus storm drains that drain into Lake Merritt, and the urban runoff from 7 square miles.
 It’s a lot,” says James Robinson, co-director of the Lake Merritt Institute, who helps organize volunteers to pick up trash around the lake.